clonq/dao/README.md

 Dao runs a schema validation on the implementation set via `use` and makes available under the `modelname` key only the methods at the determined compliance level.

-The supplied un-memory and file-based dao implementations are v0 compliant at this time.
+The supplied in-memory and file-based dao implementations are v0 compliant at this time.

 If you write a dao implementation and wish to be listed here, [contact me](https://github.com/clonq).